Early Mortgage Payoff Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-The goal that divides responsible planners
+The goal that divides planners

 Paying off a mortgage early is a financial decision with both mathematical and emotional dimensions that don't always align.
-Mathematically, early payoff makes sense when mortgage rates are higher than alternative returns.
+Mathematically, early payoff applies when mortgage rates are higher than alternative returns.
 Emotionally, being mortgage-free changes financial psychology in ways that pure math misses.
-The correct answer depends on personal priorities.
+The answer depends on personal priorities.
 This calculator shows what early payoff would cost and save; the commentary below is about when each argument wins.

 The core math

-4.5% mortgage rate: Overpayment earns 4.5% guaranteed, tax-free.
+4.5% mortgage rate: Overpayment earns 4.5%, tax-free.

 Compare to alternatives: